By Fransisco Msonge (MD), 2024.

 The translation found in our standard Bibles is completely consistent with the original: “Let every one of you save.”
 With all translations, it is clear that everyone “who gave the contribution was to collect it himself (put a bit by bit), and the collection and storage were done at their homes.
 Paul did not want them to start gathering and collecting when an urgent need arises to help a brother or to start gathering and collecting for those in need when he comes.

 There is no specialness to the first day of the week in these passages.
 There is nothing to show that the churches of Corinth and Galatia worshiped and observed Sunday as the Lord’s Sabbath.
-The first day of week is truely mentioned here, but just like other days of the week, the day after they finished keeping the Sabbath of the seventh day, they resumed their weekly work and started a new week of work.
+The first day of week is truely mentioned here, but just like other days of the week, the day after they had finished keeping the Seventh day Sabbath rest, they resumed their weekly work and started a new week.

 A careful reader will notice that 1 Corinthians 16:1-2 glorify and confirms the seven-day Sabbath.
-These brethren used to start working after the Lord’s Day; they were required to do their calculations to estimate the profit they got last week and learn how God blessed them, setting aside part of their income for their brothers who were hungry.
+These brethren used to start working after the Lord’s Day; they were required to do their calculations to estimate the profit they got last week and learn how God blessed them, setting aside part of their income for their hungry brothers.

 The seventh day–Sabbath is not a distinction feature between Christianity and Judaism; it was not a distinction between Jewish believers and Gentile believers because the seventh day Sabbath (the Lord`s Day) is for both Judaism, Christianity, and Gentiles.
 The seventh-day Sabbath is for all humanity.
 The teaching that Christian Sunday is the Sabbath day and that its observance is based on the fourth commandment of the Decalogue is lie and unbiblical.